a-alnagar/A-Pipelined-News-Recommendation-Platform/README.md

 # Summarization

 For summarization task I used a pretrained BART transformer imported from the [huggingface](https://huggingface.co/) library.
 The model was pretrained on CNN/Dailymail dataset, so I didn't need to train it.
 The input text is tokenized through a BARTtokenizer.
 It accepts a maximum imput size of 512 words so large articles were summarized iteratively.
 The summariztion task was challenging in the beginning.
 I had to find a model which delivers a satisfying results.
 Started with Seq2Seq model, computationllay it wasn't very expensive but the result wasn't satisfying.
-After searching a find the huggingface api which procided a lot of options.
+After searching I found the huggingface api which provided a lot of options.

 # Website

-The website is implemented throught a simple design to fit all the types of users.
+The website is implemented through a simple design to fit all types of users.
 It's developed with HTML, JavaScript, and CSS.
-The UI/UX design was done on Adobe Xd.
-The webiste was developed with a mobile first paradigm as majority of the useres will be using mobiles.
+The UI/UX design was done on Adobe XD.
+The webiste was developed with a mobile first paradigm as majority of the users will be using mobiles.